Symptoms of Postpartum Depression

 During pregnancy: Contrary to popular belief, pregnancy doesn’t protect women from developing mood disorders and up to 15% of women experience significant anxiety and/or depression in pregnancy.
 Common symptoms include overwhelming sadness, feelings of hopelessness, excessive worry and rumination, feelings of being overwhelmed, extreme changes in appetite, sleep and concentration.

 Postpartum ‘blues’: (affecting 60-80% of all new mothers) is often expressed as frequent and prolonged crying, anxiety, irritability, poor sleep, quick mood changes and a sense of vulnerability.
 It usually occurs within the first three days following birth, continues for a few weeks and is usually self-limiting.

 Postpartum depression & anxiety: (affecting 10-20% of all new mothers) is more debilitating and longer lasting than the ‘blues’ and is characterized by despondency, tearfulness and more intense feelings of inadequacy, guilt, anxiety and fatigue.
 There may also be physical symptoms such as headaches and rapid heart rate.
 A lack of feeling for the baby is of special concern.
 These feelings can appear any time during the first few months to one year after the birth.
 Unfortunately, women experiencing this form of depression rarely seek treatment although almost all respond well.

 Postpartum post-traumatic stress disorder (PTSD) following childbirth: is usually triggered by trauma during the time leading up to, during delivery or shortly afterwards.
 It can effect up to 6% of mothers.
 The trauma leads the women feeling that either her life or the life of her baby is at risk.
-For more information about PTSD Following Childbirth and specific traumatic labor resources click here for the Traumatic Labor Webpage.
+For more information about PTSD Following Childbirth and specific traumatic labor resources click here for more on traumatic childbirth and labor.

 Postpartum psychosis: or puerperal psychosis (found in 0.1% of new mothers) is a serious, but relatively rare disorder, with reactions such as extreme confusion, refusal to eat, delusions, auditory hallucinations, hyperactivity and rapid or irrational speech.
 Most of these reactions occur within 3-14 days following the birth.
 Psychosis is serious and requires immediate medical attention and at times medication and hospitalization.